 Escape Bangkok to Hua Hin for a 3D2N recharge!
-Trek to a mesmerising hidden cave, relive your childhood at a retro-styled market, or just chill at a gorgeous seaside bar.
+Trek to a mesmerising hidden cave, check out a hipster night market, or just chill at a gorgeous seaside bar.
 Just don’t forget the sunblock.

 The story of Hua Hin is an interesting one — once a small and idyllic fishing village, it was transformed into a wondrous holiday destination for the Thai Royalty.
 These days, it’s an up-and-coming luxurious beach getaway for both locals and travellers looking to escape the bustling Bangkok life for a little while.

 What we loved about Hua Hin was that it’s got a varied mix of conventional and unique activities.
 We chased the sunrise over mountains, feasted on fresh seafood, and even got to paint a street performer!
 Our 3D2N Hua Hin itinerary dishes out what interesting places and experiences this coastal district offers for an epic weekend adventure.

 Getting Around: Public transport within Hua Hin city is quite well-connected.
 However, some of Hua Hin’s major attractions can be rather far (up to an hour’s drive or longer).
 We booked a 3-day private car charter for S$452 beginning from Bangkok where we could fully customise where we wanted to go in Hua Hin.
 For those travelling in a group of four or more, this is also a convenient, hassle-free option to get around.

 Connectivity: Pre-book a 3GB local SIM card for ~S$5.50!
 You can add it on when booking the car charter, and the driver will pass it directly to you.

 Day 1: Explore Hua Hin City